ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Materials and Methods

-To extend the ArchesWeatherGen approach to the decadal climate prediction domain, we make the following changes: \begin{itemize} \item We include greenhouse gas and solar irradiance forcings using conditional layer normalization as done in \cite{chenAdaSpeechAdaptiveText2021}.
-The forcings listed in \autoref{table:vars} are included as parameters. \item We remove axial attention to facilitate modeling of multiple domains.
-Axial attention breaks down attention into multiple 1D attentions along different axes (e.g., height and width separately for images).
-At the cost of increased complexity, we leave it to the model to determine the relationship between each domain and its interactions \citep{hoAxialAttentionMultidimensional2019}. \item We increase the embedded dimension to 4 times the size of ArchesWeatherGen to account for this increased model complexity. \item We remove the skip connection to accommodate this large embedded dimension.
-While skip connections would preserve features and expressive capacity in the model, the total size of the model would exceed our computational resources. \item We omit per-variable weighting in the loss function while keeping latitude weighting.
+To extend the ArchesWeatherGen approach to the decadal climate prediction domain: \begin{itemize} \item We implement conditional layer normalization \cite{chenAdaSpeechAdaptiveText2021} for the greenhouse gas and solar irradiance forcings, as given in \cref{table:vars}. \item At the cost of increased complexity, we remove axial attention and instead apply self-attention over the fully flattened atmospheric column, allowing the model to learn the relationships between all spatial locations and vertical levels \citep{hoAxialAttentionMultidimensional2019}. \item We increase the embedding dimension to 4 times that of ArchesWeatherGen to account for the increased model complexity. \item We omit per-variable weighting in the loss function while keeping latitude weighting.
 Previous studies of weather emulators have included per-variable weighting \citep{biPanguWeather3DHighResolution2022}, but given the different nature of our variable set, which contains ocean and atmospheric variables at a monthly timescale, we cannot reuse those weightings. \end{itemize}

-There are also changes to the training of ArchesClimate, which can be found in \autoref{sec:training}.
+Please see \cref{sec:deterministic_ablations} and \cref{sec:generative_rmse_esr} for ablations on these architectural changes.
+There are also changes to the training of ArchesClimate, which can be found in \cref{sec:training}.

-\subsubsection{Forcings Included In ArchesClimate}
+\subsection{Forcings included in ArchesClimate}